Phase 1 route

 Cambourne to Cambridge Phase 1 recommended route December 2018

 The Rifle Range preference was noted by the Executive Board and the project team were instructed to undertake further assessment on the two detailed alignments, including impact on the green belt.

 In 2019, the GCP commissioned a second LDA assessment of the options reflecting more detailed alignments.
-The report was completed and published in September 2019 and is available online
+The report was completed and published in September 2019 and is available below

 This new research concluded that despite amendments to the alignment through Grange Field to minimise its impact, the Rifle Range option would lead to greater harm to the green belt than the Adams Road option.
 Engagement with landowners also revealed access issues which would cause disruption to the route.
 As a result, engagement is underway with residents and landowners to revisit potential use of Adams Road.